nikhithn/Dockerized_Hadoop/README.md

 # Use

 In order to run the first two deployment models, you can clone this repository and then run:
-\ndocker build -t hadoop <path to repository>/<pseudo-distributed or standalone>/
+docker build -t hadoop <path to repository>/<pseudo-distributed or standalone>/
-\ndocker run -it hadoop
+docker run -it hadoop

 You can also pull the docker image for the pseudo-distributed model from nikhithn/hadoop with the below command
-\ndocker pull nikhithn/hadoop
+docker pull nikhithn/hadoop
-\nAnd then run it with
+And then run it with
-\ndocker run -it nikhithn/hadoop
+docker run -it nikhithn/hadoop